Discover the search terms - both single keywords and groups of multiple keywords - that are driving search traffic to a website(s).

-A full list of keywords that are driving traffic to you and your competitors' websites in the given time frame is displayed.
+A full list of keywords that are driving traffic to the analyzed websites is displayed

-Any Search Length: Filter one, two, or three keywords
+Search Length: Select one, two, or three-word search terms/phrases.

-Branded Keywords: Keyword used to search for a company name
+- Branded are keywords used to search for a specific company name

-Non-Branded Keywords: Keywords that do not reference a company name
+- Non-Branded are keywords that do not reference a specific company name

 To view incoming keyword phrases traffic share over time, click the arrow next to each keyword phrase in the keyword phrases table to see a monthly breakdown.

 You can also see how you compete with your competition on different keyword combinations.
-By adding a competitor, you will see the total traffic share of you and your competitors for a keyword as well as the traffic distribution.
+See the total traffic share of you and your competitors for a keyword as well as the traffic trends and distribution.
 This gives you a clear view of who is winning for certain keyword combinations.

 A great way to utilize this comparative view is by looking at the long-tail keywords i.e. three words, that don't send any traffic to you but are sending traffic to your competitors.
 If you exclude branded keywords (simply check the box), these are great indicators for keyword opportunities that can bring in traffic that is currently going to your competitors.